MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 -   Case
 -   Contract

 You can only send surveys that are shared with you or created by you.
-If no surveys are shared with you, you can create a new survey (only if you have permission to create a survey) and then send it to your customers.
-If you have Share privilege on the Customer Voice survey entity, you can share a survey with other users or team.
+If no surveys are shared with you, you can create a new survey (if you have permission to create a survey) and then send it to your customers.
+If you have Share privilege on the Dynamics 365<!-- --> Customer Voice survey entity, you can share a survey with other users or team.
 More information: [Share a survey](#share-a-survey)

 **To send a survey from Dynamics 365**

-1. In the sitemap of the customer engagement app, select the entity from which you want to send a survey.
+1. In the site map of the customer engagement app, select the entity from which you want to send a survey.

 2. From the list of records, open a record.